Contributing Gear Writer

 Cuff Style: Under

-Pros: Nice snug fit
+Pros: Nice, snug fit

 Cons: Not much insulation on the wrist

 Burton knows snowboarding, and knows it well.
-Their [ak] line is made for when you need gear that won’t let you down when you’re far from any lift lines or lodge.
+Their [ak] line is made for when you need gear that won’t let you down when you’re far from any lodge.
 The Clutch GORE-TEX gloves are a solid choice when you want to move freely but still have comfort and protection without the bulk.

-Evo Felsen ($59)
+Evo Felsen ($65)

 A product shot of the Evo Felsen snowboard gloves